 What do June, weddings, and money have in common, besides summertime and possible travel?
 Since ancient times, all of these have been closely linked with Juno, the Roman goddess of love and marriage.
 In fact, the entire month of June—the traditional month for weddings and marriage—is named after her.
 And while we often associate marriage with merging of finances, we can thank Juno for our word “money.”
 In early Rome, Juno’s temple where money was made, and in this role, she was referred to as “Juno Moneta” and protector of funds.

-Mythologically, Juno—Hera to the Greeks—was the queen of the gods and was only one of two legally married women in all of Olympus, along with Venus.
+Mythologically, Juno—Hera to the Greeks—was the queen of the gods and was one of the only two legally married women in all of Olympus, along with Venus.
 In this way, Juno’s importance was tied to her husband Jupiter, the king of gods, and embodied traditional ideas of monogamy and marriage.
 A more modern version of Juno would include anyone who feels very identified with their partner or with being in a relationship.

 While often Juno was represented in stories as a jealous wife, her astrological influence goes far beyond that stereotype.
 Juno in astrology refers to the third asteroid discovered in our solar system in 1804.
 Currently, Juno sits on her throne in Cancer and is in close conjunction with the north node, trine Neptune and opposite Saturn.
 This current placement speaks to our collective movement towards emotional connections and intelligence in both business and romantic partnerships.